 - Blue: takes you, for example, across the Danube to the UN headquarters via the Danube tower and the Prater amusement park that includes the giant ferris wheel.

 A ticket includes a walking tour and on-board audioguide.
-You choose between 24, 48, and 72 hour tickets, which have increasing numbers of routes associated with them.
-Add-on options include a boat ride, night tour, trip on the Ring Tram, or airport transfer.
+You choose between 24, 48, and 72 hour tickets, which have increasing numbers of routes and/or add-ons associated with them.
+These add-on extras might include, for example, a boat ride, night tour, or trip on the Ring Tram.

-If you buy a Vienna Pass (see my review), this includes unlimited use of all the Vienna Sightseeing bus routes, plus a ride on the Ring Tram and a boat ride.
+If you buy a Vienna Pass (see my review), this includes unlimited use of all the Vienna Sightseeing bus routes, plus a trip on the Ring Tram and a boat ride.

 For current details and offers, check the official website.